google/applied-machine-learning-intensive/v2/xx_career_development/03_working_with_different_personality_styles.md

 ---

-# What are the four COLORS and what do they mean?
+# What Are the Four True Colors?

 ![](res/personalitystyles01.jpg)

 <!--
+Let's dive in.
 What are the four colors in True Colors and what do they mean?

 Image Details:
 * [personalitystyles01.jpg](https://unsplash.com/photos/aHw1G6PdzYQ): Unsplash License